PasamonteG/SQLDI_Install/SQLDI_V13.md

 ![sqldi_arch](sqldiimages/sqldi_arch.JPG)

-SQLDI only needs to be running when you are training new models.
+SQLDI runs in USS ( z/OS Unix Systems Services ).
+It only needs to be running when you are training new models.
 Once the models are trained, and loaded into the model tables, SQLDI can be stopped, and Db2 z/OS will continue to serve AI-enabled queries.

+The model training process has 3 main stages
+1. Select the contents of the Subject table/view, and fetch the contents into USS
+2. Use a Spark cluster (in USS) to train the model
+3. Call the DSNUTILU stored procedure to load the model table in in Db2.

-Most of SQLDI runs in USS ( z/OS Unix Systems Services ).
-However it needs a few integration points with Db2 z/OS and RACF.
+SQLDI needs a few integration points with Db2 z/OS and RACF.
 The notes below explain the diagram.

 **The USS Side (reading top down)**

-* The AI libraries (shipped as z/OS PTFs) are installed by z/OS convention to the following USS path ( /usr/lpp/IBM/aie )
+* The AI libraries (shipped as z/OS PTFs) are installed by z/OS convention to the following USS path: /usr/lpp/IBM/aie
 * The SQLDI product code is provided as a ZFS during the SMPE install process, which must be mounted at /usr/lpp/IBM/db2sqldi/v1r1
-* The SQLDI deployment process create an instance of SQLDI which needs to be mounted on a large ZFS.
+* The SQLDI deployment process creates an instance of SQLDI which needs to be mounted on a large ZFS.
 (4GB minimum, 100GB recommended)
-* Once the SQLDI instance is started there are multiple services running, to perform the model training
+* Once the SQLDI instance is started there are multiple services running, to perform the model training.
+* SQLDI provides two helpful user interfaces, both accessible via browser.

+1. The SQLDI Service is the primary administration interface, for training new models.
+2. The Spark service

 **The z/OS Side (reading top down)**

+* A RACF userid must be created as the SQLDI owner.
+It must be a member of RACF Group SQLDIGRP.
+* A keyring, with a signed certificate is needed for authentication of the SQLDI instance to RACF.
+* The Db2-supplied stored procedures and the WLM environments that they run in must be correctly installed
+* An SQLDI Catalog must be created for Db2 z/OS to keep track of the AI-Enabled objects and model tables

+Keep this architecture diagram in you mind as you review the SQLDI Instance Deployment notes below.

 ## 5. Deploying an SQLDI instance